pombredanne/red-fab-deploy/README.markdown

 # django-fab-deploy: django deployment tool

+NOTE: This branch has been abandoned as of 6/20/2011, most of the functionality will be rolled into a new deployment tool under development.
+For now, use builder or the master branch of red-fab-deploy.

 red-fab-deploy is a collection of Fabric scripts for deploying and managing django projects on Debian/Ubuntu servers.
 License is MIT.